osresearch/micropython/ports/efm32/README.md

 ![EFR32 pinout showing SWD, RX/TX, and LED pins](efr32-pinout.jpg)

-# The minimal port for the Silcon Labs EFM32
+# The Micropython port for the Silcon Labs EFM32

-This port is intended to be a minimal MicroPython port that actually runs on the Ikea Tradfri lighting hardware or other Silican Labs EFM32 boards.
+This port of Micropython runs in the Gecko boards used in the Ikea Tradfri lighting hardware and should be portable to other Silican Labs EFM32 boards.

 The one used for most of the testing is the LED 10W dimmer shown above, which has the Gecko board as a module inside the case as well as easy to access SWD pins for reprogramming.
 The console pins require soldering extra jumpers.

 # EFM32 features